 |Medical conditions||Conditions such as thyroid disease, liver disease or high blood pressure may increase your risk of suffering from cramps.|

 |Dehydration||Lack of water in your body can cause cramps due to changes in mineral levels in your muscles|

 |Side-Effects||Specific medications may cause leg cramps, for example birth control or statins which are used to reduce cholesterol.|

-In most cases, leg cramps will pass with time, though there are a few different common treatments that you can help ease the pain.
+In most cases, leg cramps will pass with time.
+However, there are a few conventional treatments that can help ease the pain.

 - Place a hot heating pad on the area